wayne-kirk-schmidt/sumologic-alexandria/readme.md

         sudo -H pip3 install pipenv

-    5. Clone this repo using the following command:

-        git clone git@github.com:wks-sumo-logic/sumologic-alexandria.git

-    This will create a new folder sumologic-alexandria
+    5. Clone this repository.
+This will create a new folder

-    6. Change into the sumologic-alexandria folder.
-Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that sumotoolbox uses):
+    6. Change into the new folder.
+Type the following to install all the package dependencies (this may take a while as this will download all of the libraries required):

         pipenv install